-Corn yields increased 60 bpa after nitrogen application was fine-tuned, Kalb said.
+Corn yields increased 60 bpa after nitrogen application was fine-tuned, Kalb claims.
 He's won the National Corn Growers Association National Corn Yield Contest multiple times, including last year in the AA nonirrigated class, with 388 bushels per acre.

 Banding and sidedressing ensure corn has easy access to N when it needs it the most, he asserts.
 The corn yield champ hasn't cut back on nutrients, but he hasn't increased N use to get more bushels.
 His contest acres do have a different N program.

 "We can grow a lot more bushels on less inputs using N efficiently," Kalb says.